lingthio/Flask-User/docs/source/roles_required_app.rst

 ==================
 The Roles Required App builds on the features of :doc:`basic_app`:

-* Register with username and email
+* Register form
-* Email confirmation
+* Login form
-* Login with username or email, Logout
+* Logout link
-* Protect pages from unauthenticated access
+* Authorize pages that require a logged in user
-* Change username
+* Change username form
-* Change password
+* Change password form
-* Forgot password

 And adds the following: